Now wanted by big credit bureaus like Equifax: Your alternative data

 See your file

-The big bureaus generally haven’t merged the new data sources into their traditional reports, keeping them as separate offerings, and if consumers want to see their their alternative data reports and scores, they also must generally request those separately from their standard reports.
+The big bureaus generally haven’t merged the new data sources into their traditional reports, keeping them as separate offerings.
+If consumers want to see their their alternative data reports and scores, they also must generally request those separately from their standard reports.

 You can request your files, opt out of prescreened credit offers, or request a credit freeze from each of the big three bureaus’ alternative data units.
 To do so, visit the following sites: